-F&G Life Re Ltd. (the "Company" or "F&G Life Re"), a Bermuda exempted company, is a wholly owned subsidiary of Fidelity & Guaranty Life Insurance Company (FGLIC), which is ultimately owned by Fidelity National Financial, Inc (FNF) a Delaware corporation listed on the NYSE.
+F&G Life Re Ltd (the "Company" or "F&G Life Re"), a Bermuda exempted company, is a wholly owned subsidiary of Fidelity & Guaranty Life Insurance Company (FGLIC), which is ultimately owned by F&G Annuities & Life, Inc. ("FGAL"), and FGAL is a subsidiary of Fidelity National Financial, Inc. ("FNF") a Delaware corporation listed on the NYSE.
 FGLIC became the direct parent of the Company on December 17, 2020 (prior to this date, the Company's direct parent was CF Bermuda Holdings Limited).
 FNF became the ultimate parent of the Company on June 1, 2020.
 F&G Life Re provides reinsurance solutions covering fixed indexed annuities issued in the United States.
+On December 1, 2022, FNF distributed, on a pro rata basis, approximately 15% of the common stock of FGAL to FNF shareholders and FGAL commenced trading on the New York Stock Exchange under symbol FG.
+FNF retained control of FGAL through ownership of approximately 85% of FGAL's common stock.